maximumstock/dns-thingy/README.md

 - [ ] cache records according to answer TTL
 - [ ] implement more record types
 - [ ] request builder
+- [x] fix: cant pipe through dns query as we need to recursively query upstream but downstream might not have set that flag

 ## Performance Evaluation